justinbt1/justinbt1/README.md

 ### Hi there 👋
-I'm a geoscientist turned data scientist, seeking to use my skills to have a positive impact on the world.
+I'm a geoscientist turned data scientist, seeking to have a positive impact on the world.

 <!--
 **robert-drop-table/robert-drop-table** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.